 - Sarah and Ed are a sibling example.
 In this case, Sarah is far meaner to Ed than Eddy is, as she is a horrible and abusive bully to Ed while Ed is nice and caring to Sarah no matter how much she mistreats him.

-- In The Grim Adventures of Billy & Mandy, Billy is a total idiot who only seems to have hard feelings towards the bully Sperg and his son Jeff (who is a spider).
+- In The Grim Adventures of Billy & Mandy, Mandy is the Smart Jerk to Billys Nice Moron.
+Billy is a total idiot who only seems to have hard feelings towards the bully Sperg and his son Jeff (who is a spider).
 His best friend Mandy, however, is a straight-A (or rather, "A+++++++") student, who hates just about everyone else, and finds the idea of having a crush on someone to be repulsive.

 - Invader Zim: Zim is a Smart Jerk while GIR is a Nice Moron.
 Zim wants to enslave humanity, and while not really a genius per se in the eyes of the viewer, he still has far better technology let alone keener common sense than the human characters on his show (minus Dib).
 GIR isn't evil or hellbent on enslaving humanity like Zim is, he just wants to watch TV and eat pizza all day.